Libraries, archaeology and local history

 Volunteering is a great way to discover the past of County Durham and help to make sure our history is available to everyone in the present.
 You can also get involved in helping us enhance our library service with a range of volunteering opportunities.

 Help to inspire people to gain basic online IT skills and promote/access relevant online information.
 Where possible give one-to-one support, and be there to answer any questions.
 Support people in their next steps to becoming confident computer and internet users.
+Join our Culture and sport volunteering portal for more information.

 Books on Wheels